Looking Beyond the Logo: What “Brand” Means To Us

 A brand separates itself beyond it’s product line to become something much bigger and impactful.

 Starting with a thorough brand development process helps discover who you are as people and the core mission that permeates into everything you do.
 It’s for this reason that we decided that all new clients going through our brand development and strategy processes would begin by filling out a self-discovery form.
-Answers to these questions help our designers with logo design concepts, of course, but it can also help with content creation, website development, and even print marketing deliverables.
+Answers to these questions help our designers with logo design concepts, of course, but they can also help with content creation, website development, and even print marketing deliverables.
+For example, if you were thinking about starting a company magazine it’s imperative that everything from the colours and fonts chosen, to the tone of voice used throughout is in line with your branding message.
+Having a magazine printed at a company such as Printivity, is a great way of connecting with your clientele but can also make sure that you’re reaching new audiences.
+There are many different methods of marketing that you should look to using and your website development is an important factor in your branding journey, so making sure that it is running efficiently plays a part in this too.
+Checking out help from companies such as Apica Systems alongside liaising with other needed companies can help this be achieved.

 This brand continuity is seen every day in large brands that have clearly put in the hustle to establish an overall tone and personality.
 Wendy’s recent Twitter stardom shows they enjoy showing a playful, “troublemaker” vibe in their digital marketing.
 All they’re really doing is talking like a hungry 17-year-old would on Twitter, and that’s why it’s effective.
 This then filters through the entire customer experience.
 You don’t walk into a Wendy’s and expect to have to whisper, or be dressed formally – and the storefront is bold, vibrant, and youthful.